Francisco-C/Country-Hangman/README.md

 The player has 6 lifes, its game over if all lives are lost.

-The player looses 1 life if the letter chosen is not part of the coumtry name or the player guess is wrong.
+The player loses 1 life if the letter chosen is not part of the coumtry name or the player guess is wrong.